linkml/linkml/tests/test_scripts/output/genmarkdown/meta_no_types/SlotExpression.md

      * Description: the values of the slot is multivalued with at least one member satisfying the condition
      * Range: [AnonymousSlotExpression](AnonymousSlotExpression.md)
  * [all_members](all_members.md)  <sub>0..\*</sub>
-     * Description: the value of the multiavlued slot is a list where all elements conform to the specified values. this defines a dynamic class with named slots according to matching constraints
+     * Description: the value of the multivalued slot is a list where all elements conform to the specified values. this defines a dynamic class with named slots according to matching constraints

 E.g to state that all members of a list are between 1 and 10